IdanFridman/UserSearchService/README.md

 User Search Service using NodeJS, ExpressJS and ElasticSearch For the ElasticSearch workshop I am passing

-tasks are under dirc /tasks
+tasks are under dir /tasks